XyzExia/Homework-Week-2/README.md

 There will be many updates to come but this current version 2.0 of this page.
 Its basic and designed to showcase some of the fun and wacky things done during the course of the bootcamp

+# Content

+In the page you find links to projects and sites that I've completed.

 # Deployed Links

 You can see the deployed page with the link below